The fight for droit de suite in the US to be reawakened next year with new draft of legislation and fresh Senate sponsors

 More in market in the print issue:

-More in features in the print issue:
+More in conservation in the print issue:

-More in comment and letters in the print issue:
+More in comment in the print issue: